 Growing interest in CWL

 CWL continues to receive growing interest from a wide range of researchers and developers, and not just in the bioinformatics domain.
-BioExcel are involved with the US Food and Drugs Administration (FDA) effort for creating HTS Computational Standards for Regulatory Sciences, where CWL is seen to have a key role for portability and reproducibility in regulatory submissions for personalized medicine as part of BioCompute Objects (doi:10.1101/191783).
+BioExcel are involved with the US Food and Drugs Administration (FDA) effort for creating HTS Computational Standards for Regulatory Sciences, where CWL is seen to have a key role for portability and reproducibility in regulatory submissions for personalized medicine as part of BioCompute Objects (doi:10.1371/journal.pbio.3000099).

-Going large scale on HPC, IBM are developing support for CWL workflows on IBM Spectrum LSF with Toil and IBM’s LSF Process Manager, which open source implementation IBM introduced in BioExcel’s Webinar on CWLEXEC.
+Going large scale on HPC, IBM are developing support for CWL workflows on IBM Spectrum LSF with Toil and IBM’s LSF Process Manager, which open source implementation was introduced by IBM in BioExcel’s Webinar on CWLEXEC.

 While born out of the Open Bioinformatics Foundation (OBF) and BOSC, the Common Workflow Language project has now joined the Software Freedom Conservancy as its new legal home, neighboring well known open source projects like Boost, Git and Homebrew.
 This neutral ground reflect not just the independence of the CWL leadership team, but also the growing interest in CWL outside bioinformatics, including astronomy and medical imaging.